 IMPORTANT: Do not loosen the oil drain valve more than 2-1/2 turns out.
 The oil seal could get damaged beyond 2-1/2 turns.

-- 6. After the oil has drained, hand-tighten the oil drain valve (clockwise) and remove the oil drain hose. - 7.
-Tighten the oil drain valve securely and clean any oil from the valve area.
+6. After the oil has drained, hand-tighten the oil drain valve (clockwise) and remove the oil drain hose.

+7. Tighten the oil drain valve to the specified torque.
+Clean up any oil in the valve area.